remino/dress.css/src/pages/dress.css/elements.md

 ### Main `<main>` {#main-section}

-There is no visual styling applied on <code>&lt;main&gt;</code> itself.
+There is no visual styling applied on `<main>` itself.

-However, when <code>&lt;body&gt;</code> has a <code>&lt;main&gt;</code>, the body of the page will be rendered using a flex layout and expand to take the whole height of the viewport.
-This sets the header at the top of the page, the footer at the bottom, and centres <code>&lt;main&gt;</code> and its content, when the content of the body is shorter than the viewport of the browser.
+However, when `<body>` has a `<main>`, the body of the page will be rendered using a flex layout and expand to take the whole height of the viewport.
+This sets the header at the top of the page, the footer at the bottom, and centres `<main>` and its content, when the content of the body is shorter than the viewport of the browser.

 This is ideal for pages with little content that needs to fill up the whole height of the browser's window.